MediaSavvy/MediaSavvy/Wiki/Hacking-Tools-and-Software.md

 - [Learn C++](https://www.learncpp.com/) - Familiarity with this coding language will greatly enhance your capabilities in the area.

-- [Tuts 4 You](https://forum.tuts4you.com/) - A forum that gives answers to unpacks and papers from Crackmes.one.
+- [Tuts 4 You](https://forum.tuts4you.com/) - A forum that gives answers to unpacks and challenges from Crackmes.one.

 - [WebScene](https://webscene.ir/login) - Another forum focused both on Scene groups and reverse engineering.
 Have archived many releases from late groups such as TSRH.